Anant3133/tech_treasure_hunt/README.md

 ---

-## Troubleshooting

-### Hyperspeed / WebGL rendering black screen on mobile

-Symptoms:
-- The background renders black or doesn't initialize on mobile or certain browsers.
-- Browser console warning: `WARNING: Too many active WebGL contexts.
-Oldest context will be lost.`

-Causes & fixes:
-- The Hyperspeed Three.js app can initialize before the container has an effective size (e.g., when layout libraries like locomotive-scroll are still setting up).
-This can create zero-sized canvas or multiple contexts.
-- Fixes in this repo:
-  - We added a robust initialization routine in `client/src/Hyperspeed.jsx` that:
-    - Waits for the container to have non-zero width/height (uses `ResizeObserver`).
-    - Retries when the document becomes visible or on the first touch (some mobile browsers need user interaction to allow certain features).
-    - Logs initialization steps to console to help debugging (`Hyperspeed: initializing with size ...`, `Hyperspeed: assets loaded, calling init`, `Hyperspeed: initialized`, `Hyperspeed: disposing appRef`).
-    - Ensures cleanup (disposing previous WebGL contexts) on unmount.
-- If you still see many contexts:
-  - Make sure pages that show Hyperspeed unmount it when navigating away.
-  - Limit Hyperspeed on low-end devices (as a fallback, remove or comment out the `<Hyperspeed />` mount in `Home.jsx` or gate it by a `VITE_DISABLE_HYPERSPEED` env flag).
-  - Use the console logs added to `Hyperspeed.jsx` to confirm when/where contexts are created.

-### 404 when calling `/api/game/team` (deployed)

-Symptom:
-- Client console shows `GET /api/game/team 404` and the Start Game panel falls back to showing JWT teamName.

-Cause:
-- The deployed backend may not have the latest routes deployed (the `GET /api/game/team` route is implemented in `server/src/api/routes/game.routes.js` and the controller in `server/src/api/controllers/game.controller.js`).
-- If the server doesn't have that file/route, it returns 404.

-Fix:
-- Redeploy server with latest code changes.
-- Check server logs to confirm route is registered and requests are reaching the server.
-- On the client, we fall back to the JWT `user.teamName` to ensure the team name still appears even if the endpoint fails.

 ### Authentication / token issues

 - If frontend receives 401 responses, the Axios interceptor automatically removes `auth_token` from localStorage.